General Questions for Teachers, Tutors, & Parents

 to see exactly how your student answered the questions.

 If a student is no longer using their web-app, you can assign it to another student.
-If the web-app is the kind that expires,
+When this is done, they will be able to use the app

 You do not need a separate account for your personal needs.
 If your role is only as a teacher (not an admin), if you purchase